findkit/findkit/packages/docs/docs/ui/patterns/embedding/content-overlay.md

 }

 /* The parent container must have position:relative;
-   for position absolute to stretch correctly */ .content {
+   for position:absolute; to stretch correctly */
+.content {
 	position: relative;
 }